 The Mean, Median, and Mode Card Game

 Do you remember mean, median and mode?
 Chances are, your memory is hazy at best.
 Want to ensure that your child's math knowledge stays sharp?
-Here's a card game that doubles as a mean, median, and mode refresher course.
+This mean, median, and mode game is the perfect way to reinforce these essential math concepts.

 What You Need: